-Kelci Jayde Gwatkin is more than just a beautiful woman, she is a woman who has endured trauma that most couldn’t imagine.
+Kelci Jayde Gwatkin is more than just a beautiful woman, she is a woman who has endured trauma that most couldn't imagine.
 She has shared her journey, after losing her baby boy shortly after he was born.
-Kelci’s story is hers to tell, and I hope to delve deeper into her past a future blog; […]
+She has taught me so much about the grieving process, by simply documenting her life.
+She continues to...
+Continue Reading →

 The most important thing I have learned from her is that if you appreciate what you have and focus on the good in life, you will be free to enjoy your blessings.